confluentinc/ksql/docs/installation/server-config/security.rst

 .. tip:: For more information about ACLs see :ref:`kafka_authorization` and for more information about interactive and non-interactive queries, see :ref:`restrict-ksql-interactive`.

+.. _config-security-ksql-acl-interactive:

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Interactive KSQL clusters
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Interactive KSQL clusters require that the authenticated KSQL user has open access to create, read, write, delete topics, and use any consumer group:
+:ref:`Interactive KSQL clusters <restrict-ksql-interactive>`, (which is the default configuration), require that the authenticated KSQL user has open access to create, read, write, delete topics, and use any consumer group:

-:ref:`Interactive KSQL clusters <restrict-ksql-interactive>` require these ACLs:
+Interactive KSQL clusters require these ACLs:

 - Permission for the ``DESCRIBE_CONFIGS`` operation on the ``CLUSTER`` resource type.
 - Permission for the ``CREATE`` operation on the ``CLUSTER`` resource type.